 - Someone who can pay their medical bills off during the intro APR period

-Best for 0% APR and bonus rewards categories
+Best for 0% APR and rewards on food

 Capital One SavorOne Cash Rewards Credit Card